Frequently Asked Questions

 Answer: Oftentimes, completing requests for analytic support is more time-intensive than anticipated.
 Non-statisticians typically do not appreciate the time that goes into each project, certainly not intentionally, but likely a result of not living in a statistician's world.
 That said, we generally ask for a two week lead time for straight forward analyses, and significantly longer for work involving grant preparation and collaboration.

 Answer: Yes, we do!
-Please see the documents here, which give an overview of our process, data preparation, grant proposals, and manuscript preparation.
+Please see the documents here, which give an overview of our collaborative process, data preparation, grant proposals, and manuscript preparation.

 Additional guidelines are addressed in Q8 and Q15, and relate to lead time and authorship, respectively.

-Answer: Ideally, we would like to see a clear statement of your research question(s) and hypotheses, a brief explanation of the background theory and previous work, and any data that may already exist.
+Answer: Ideally, we would like to see a clear statement of your research question(s) and hypotheses, a brief but detailed explanation of the background theory and previous work, and any data that may already exist.
 If possible, please bring a completed “Table 1” with you that represents your analytic sample.
 See Q11: “What is a Table 1” and guidance documents here.

 Answer: The first table in a published manuscript typically describes the study sample.
-This “Table 1” is used to describe the population to which the findings may be generalized to.
-Typically, a “Table 1” will show characteristics (both continuous and categorical data) on groups of participants, where the columns represent a “total” for all participants, along with strata defined by exposure or the comparison groups of interest.
+This “Table 1” is used to describe the population to which the findings may be generalized.
+Typically, a “Table 1” will show characteristics (both continuous and categorical data) of groups of participants, where the columns represent a “total” for all participants, along with strata defined by exposure or the comparison groups of interest.
 The sample statistics included in a “Table 1” typically reflect measures of central tendency and variation (mean and standard deviation, median and interquartile range, range) for continuous measures, along with frequencies and percentages for categorical measures.